Volunteer and Intern Abroad in Belize

 Volunteer with children in care centres and schools.
 Your role will be to support their education and early childhood development, by helping with homework and organising fun activities.

 Conservation volunteers will help gather necessary data from the Belize Barrier Reef, focussing on the health of the reefs and seagrass beds, the effects of fishing on commercial species and locating sea turtles.
 Volunteers can also participate in a PADI Open Water course.

 Interns work alongside qualified medical professionals, who will be on hand to train you.
 You will focus on a variety of areas, including community outreaches and public health campaigns

 Volunteers on this placement work in primary or secondary schools in San Pedro.
 Your main role will be to help children build on their reading, writing, and comprehension abilities.

 High School Specials for 15 to 18 year olds available in Belize

-Work alongside qualified medical professionals and help children and adults access vital healthcare and medical treatment on our Public Health Short-term Special in Belize.
+Work alongside qualified medical professionals and help children and adults access vital healthcare and medical treatment on our Public Health High School Special in Belize.